danjac/radiofeed-app/README.md

 ## Deployment

 This application uses Ansible for deployment (tested on version 2.10.3).
 Create a file *vars.yml* with the environment variables above.
+You can copy the file *vars.yml.template*.
 You should use ansible-vault to encrypt this file.

 To deploy just run: